mtreinish/stestr/doc/source/MANUAL.rst

 will only run the tests that have a regex match with foo **or** a regex match with bar.

-stestr allows you do to do simple test exclusion via passing a rejection or exclusion regexp::
+stestr allows you do to do simple test exclusion via passing a exclusion regexp::

   $ stestr run --exclusion-regex 'slow_tests|bad_tests'